 GeneCards Summary for F2RL1 Gene

 F2RL1 (F2R Like Trypsin Receptor 1) is a Protein Coding gene.
-Diseases associated with F2RL1 include pulmonary vein stenosis and vulvovaginitis.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with F2RL1 include Pulmonary Vein Stenosis and Vulvovaginitis.
+Among its related pathways are Peptide ligand-binding receptors and p70S6K Signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and receptor activity.
 An important paralog of this gene is GPR132.

 UniProtKB/Swiss-Prot for F2RL1 Gene